LuisScoccola/DREiMac/README.md

-This repository contains a fork of DREiMac as well as an extension implementating the Sparse Toroidal Coordinates Algorithm (Luis Scoccola, Hitesh Gakhar, Johnathan Bush, Nikolas Schonsheck, Tatum Rask, Ling Zhou, Jose Perea).
+This repository contains a fork of DREiMac as well as an extension implementing the Sparse Toroidal Coordinates Algorithm (Luis Scoccola, Hitesh Gakhar, Johnathan Bush, Nikolas Schonsheck, Tatum Rask, Ling Zhou, Jose Perea).

 For examples of the Toroidal Coordinates Algorithm, please see the directory notebooks-toroidal-coordinates.